edotjioe/trakt-seerr-connector/README.md

 A GraalVM native CLI that syncs your **Trakt** watchlist and **MyAnimeList** anime list to [Seerr](https://github.com/sct/overseerr) (Overseerr / Jellyseerr) as media requests.

-Java port of [trakt-seerr-sync](https://github.com/example/trakt-seerr-sync), compiled to a self-contained native binary — no JVM required at runtime.

 ---

 ## Quick start